'Oh, son! I love you so much': The victims of the Thousand Oaks shooting

 Another victim was Alaina Housley, 18, a student at Pepperdine University and the niece of the actress Tamera Mowry-Housley.
 The university said she was from Napa, California, and was a freshman majoring in English.

-Mowry-Housley and her husband, former Fox News correspondent Adam Housley, spent the night trying to find out what had happened to Tamera.
-Adam Housley, who went to Los Robles Medical Center at 3:30 in the morning to look for her, told the Los Angeles Times that he feared the worst because her Apple Watch and her iPhone showed that her location was still at the bar.
+Mowry-Housley and her husband, former Fox News correspondent Adam Housley, spent the night trying to find out what had happened to Alaina.
+Adam Housley, who went to Los Robles Medical Center at 3:30 in the morning to look for her, told the Times that he feared the worst because her Apple Watch and her iPhone showed that her location was still at the bar.

+Housley later issued a statement on behalf of Alaina's parents, which said, in part: "Words can't describe our grief over losing our daughter, Alaina.
+She was everything we could hope for in a child: kind, smart, beautiful and respectful."

 Madeleine Carr, a junior majoring in journalism who once interviewed Housley, said she quickly became a prominent member of the college community.